dw-data/image-search/README.md

 ### Local language searches

 The same steps were followed in order to collect results for searches in local language, except for the evaluation of keywords (step 7) and the manual checking (step 8).

+## Repository structure

+The files in this repository are divided in the following subdirectories:

+- `code`: contains the scripts used to collect, analyse and validate the story findings.
+- `credentials`: should contain a JSON file with the credentials needed for using Google Cloud Vision API.
+- `dataviz`: containts the Python scripts that generated basic charts which were latter edited and published with the story.
+- `input`: contains a CSV file of all nationalities that were analysed, as well as their respective demonyms and adjectivals.
+There is also a file with the correspondence between those nationalities and the United Nations M49 standard, which divides the world in specific geographical regions.
+- `local_languages`: contains the scripts and data for searches made in local languages.
+- `output`: the scripts contained in the directory `code` save their outputs into this directory.
+- `validation_output`: the content on this directory is similar to the one in `output`, but it was generated in other computers and with other SerpAPI/Google Cloud Vision credentials.